RASCBEC: RAman Spectroscopy Calculation via Born Effective Charge: Validation of the RASCBEC method

-Finally we test RASCBEC on large and complex systems: the amorphous materials.
-Performing thousands of first principle calculations on a large and disordered system can be a daunting task due to the huge computational cost, fortunately we have RASCBEC to handle it.
-The material we use is Ta$_2$O$_5$.
-An amorphous sample containing 350 atoms is prepared by Molecular Dynamics (MD) simulation using melt-quench method.
-Classical MD simulation code LAMMPS\cite{PLIMPTON19951} is used to run the simulation.
-A classical potential formulated by Trinastic \textit{et al.}~ \cite{doi:10.1063/1.4825197} is used to model inter-atomic potential in Ta$_2$O$_5$.
-The calculated and experimental Raman spectra \cite{https://doi.org/10.1002/jrs.3142} are shown in Figure~\ref{fig:taa}.
-The black curve is the experiment measurement and the red curve is the Raman spectrum calculated using RASCBEC.
-Peak positions are denoted with dotted lines.
-We can clearly see that they both have two main peaks, and the peak positions are very close.
-In the experiment, the first and second peaks are measured at $84$ cm$^{-1}$ and $672$ cm$^{-1}$ while from calculation they are at $95$ cm$^{-1}$ and $644$ cm$^{-1}$.
-The computation time of one BEC on AMD EPYC 7702 is about $65,540$ secs on $256$ cpu, so the total cost is $524,320$ secs.
-To have a taste of the conventional method on amorphous materials, we also tried one dielectric tensor calculation and it takes $52,170$ secs on $256$ cpu. $2094$ such calculations are needed so the total required computation time is about $109,243,980$ secs.
-This is much too expensive to carry through to the finish.
+The calculated and experimental Raman spectra \cite{https://doi.org/10.1002/jrs.3142} are presented in Figure~\ref{fig:taa}.
+The black curve represents the experimental measurement, while the red curve corresponds to the Raman spectrum calculated using RASCBEC.
+Dotted lines indicate the positions of the peaks.
+It is evident that both the experimental and calculated spectra exhibit two main peaks, and these peaks are closely aligned.
+In the experiment, the first and second peaks are observed at $84 \cm^{-1}$ and $672 \cm^{-1}$, while in the calculation, they are found at $95 \cm^{-1}$ and $644 \cm^{-1}$.
+When using RASBEC for Raman calculations of amorphous Ta$_2$O$_5$, the computation time for a single BEC on an AMD EPYC 7702 processor is approximately $65,540$ seconds using 256 CPU cores.
+Therefore, the total computational cost is $524,320$ seconds.
+To provide context on the conventional method for amorphous materials, we attempted one dielectric tensor calculation, which took around $52,170$ seconds using 256 CPU cores.
+Extrapolating this to the 2094 such calculations required, the total computation time would be approximately $109,243,980$ seconds.
+This demonstrates the significant advantage in efficiency when employing RASCBEC for Raman spectra calculations.